-Hélène Codjo started her transverse flute studies at the Music school of Valence in the class of Michel Toussaint,then went to the High Conservatoire of Music of Genève (Switzerland) in the class of Maxence Larrieu.
+Hélène Codjo started her transverse flute studies at the Music school of Valence (France) in the class of Michel Toussaint, then went to the High Conservatoire of Music of Genève (Switzerland) in the class of Maxence Larrieu.
 While getting her diplomas, she started teaching the flute in music schools.

-At the same time, she discovered some of the worldflutes and fell in love with the Japanese shakuhachi.
-Her first master is Daniel Seisoku Lifermann (La Voie du Bambou) and from 2006, she has been following the masterclasses of Fukuda Teruhisa, who gave her in January 2013 a Jun Shihan degree with the name "Seiyu" (holy kindness), confirmed by a Shihan license (master) in 2015.
+At the same time, she discovered some of worldflutes and fell in love with the Japanese shakuhachi.
+She started studying it with Daniel Seisoku Lifermann (La Voie du Bambou) and from 2006, she has been following the masterclasses of Fukuda Teruhisa, who gave her in January 2013 a Jun Shihan degree with the name "Seiyu" (holy kindness), confirmed by a Shihan license (master) in 2015.

-She also studied the Senegalese peule flute with Baba Galaie and the quena with Luis Rigou.
+She also studied the Senegalese peule flute "tambin" with Baba Galaie and the Argentinian quena with Luis Rigou.

-She's got a collection of around 50 flutes from 15 difference countries.
+She's got a collection of around 50 flutes from 15 different countries.

 She recorded a dozen of CD for children, for the labels Naïve, Frémeaux, Thierry Magnier, Textivores, using her different flutes.